Outer-Product-Free Sets for Polynomial Optimization and Oracle-Based Cuts: Conclusions

 \section{Conclusions}

 We have introduced cuts for the generic set $S\cap P$, where for the closed set $S$ there is an oracle that provides the distance from a point to the nearest point in $S$.
 We have shown that the oracle can be used to construct a convergent cutting plane algorithm that can produce arbitrarily close approximations to $\mbox{conv}(S\cap P)$ in finite time.
 This algorithm relies on a (potentially) computationally expensive cut generation procedure, and so we have also considered a simple oracle-based intersection cut that can be easily computed.
-We provide applications of the intersection cut on polynomial optimization problems as well as a cardinality-constrained problem.
+We provide applications of this intersection cut on polynomial optimization problems as well as a cardinality-constrained problem.
+Furthermore, we provide a generic strengthening procedure of the intersection cut that uses the recession cone of an $S$-free set.

-We have also developed an $S$-free approach for polynomial optimization, where $S$ is the set of real, symmetric outer products.
-Our results on outer-product-free sets include a full characterization of such sets over $2\times 2$ matrices, as well as a link between a family of maximal outer-product-free sets and outer-approximation cuts for semidefinite programming; \Cref{prop:psdextra,prop:indef} provide some open avenues that may be worth pursuing.
-Furthermore, the oracle-based approach can be strengthened for the special case of outer-product-free sets.
-We developed intersection cuts for these outer-product-free sets, including a strengthening procedure that determines negative step lengths in the case of intersections at infinity.
-Computational experiments on polynomial optimization problems have demonstrated the potential of our cuts as a fast way to reduce optimality gaps on a variety of problems.
-A full implementation could be considered for future empirical work, incorporating the cuts into a full branch-and-cut solver and developing a more sophisticated implementation, e.g. stronger initial relaxations with problem-specific valid inequalities, warm-starting the outer-approximation cuts with an initial SDP solution, etc.
+We have also introduced intersection cuts in the context of polynomial optimization.
+Accordingly, we have developed an $S$-free approach for polynomial optimization, where $S$ is the set of real, symmetric outer products.
+Our results on full-dimensional maximal OPF sets include a full characterization of such sets when $n_r=2$ as well as extensive families of maximal OPF sets.
+We derived intersection cuts from these families of maximal outer-product-free sets, including a strengthening procedure that determines negative step lengths in the case of intersections at infinity.

+Computational experiments have demonstrated the potential of our cuts as a fast way to reduce optimality gaps on a variety of polynomial optimization problems.
+We note that, although such experiments contrast our cuts with SDP and V2, the methods are in fact complementary.
+For instance, SDP can be used to warm-start outer-approximation cuts, and our cuts can, in turn, be added back to strengthen SDP (this also holds true for V2).
+A full implementation is being considered for future empirical work, incorporating the cuts into a branch-and-cut solver and developing a more sophisticated implementation, e.g. stronger initial relaxations with problem-specific valid inequalities, exploiting sparsity, advanced cut management, improved scalability, among others.